Unified model for non-Abelian braiding of Majorana and Dirac fermion zero modes

-\textit{Braiding in minimal Kitaev chain.} The celebrated Kitaev's chain \cite{KitaevChain_2001} model supports MZMs as its topological edge states.
-The two-site version of the Kitaev's chain is known as the minimal Kitaev chain \cite{PMM_2012, PMMs_PRXquantum}, which can be described by \(H = \chi d_L^\dagger d_R + \Omega d_L^\dagger d_R^\dagger + \text{h.c.}\).
+\textit{Braiding in minimal Kitaev chain.} The celebrated Kitaev's chain~\cite{KitaevChain_2001} model supports MZMs as its topological edge states.
+The two-site version of the Kitaev's chain is known as the minimal Kitaev chain~\cite{PMM_2012, PMMs_PRXquantum}, which can be described by \(H = \chi d_L^\dagger d_R + \Omega d_L^\dagger d_R^\dagger + \text{h.c.}\).
 Here, the index $L$~($R$) denotes the left~(right) site.
-It is worth noting that, despite lacking a continuous $k$-space, the minimal Kitaev chain can still be depicted by a $\mathbb{Z}_2$ topological index \cite{KitaevChain_2001, Z2_index_DasSarma_1, Z2_index_DasSarma_2, Z2_index_SQShen} through the Pfaffian of the Hamiltonian in the Majorana basis at momentum $k=0$ and $k=\pi$.
-The minimal Kitaev chain reaches the ``sweet spot'' \cite{PMMs_PRXquantum} when the hopping amplitude $\chi$ is equal to the superconducting pairing amplitude $\Omega$ and both of them are real numbers (\(\chi = \Omega \in \mathbb{R}\)), where the Hamiltonian above reduces to \(H = -i|\chi| \cdot i(d_L^\dagger - d_L)(d_R + d_R^\dagger)\).
-In this way, two isolated MZMs appear at the left and the right site as \((d_L + d_L^\dagger)\) and \(i(d_R^\dagger - d_R)\), respectively, which are termed poorman's MZMs~(PMMs) \cite{PMM_2012, PMMs_PRXquantum}.
+Despite lacking a continuous $k$-space, the minimal Kitaev chain can still be depicted by a $\mathbb{Z}_2$ topological index~\cite{KitaevChain_2001, Z2_index_DasSarma_1, Z2_index_DasSarma_2, Z2_index_SQShen} through the Pfaffian of the Hamiltonian at momentum $k=0$ and $k=\pi$.
+The minimal Kitaev chain reaches the ``sweet spot''~\cite{PMMs_PRXquantum, Chun-Xiao_tuning} when the hopping amplitude $\chi$ is equal to the superconducting pairing amplitude $\Omega$ and both of them are real numbers (\(\chi = \Omega \in \mathbb{R}\)), where the Hamiltonian above reduces to \(H = -i|\chi| \cdot i(d_L^\dagger - d_L)(d_R + d_R^\dagger)\).
+In this way, two isolated MZMs appear at the left and the right site as \((d_L + d_L^\dagger)\) and \(i(d_R^\dagger - d_R)\), respectively, which are termed poorman's MZMs~(PMMs)~\cite{PMM_2012, PMMs_PRXquantum}.

-However, properly defining non-Abelian braiding requests at least four MZMs \cite{Ivanov_2001}.
-Therefore, in order to perform the braiding of the PMMs, the minimal device required is a four-site Y-shaped junction \cite{Fisher_braiding_2011, JDSau_braiding_2011, von2017topological} jointed by three minimal Kitaev chains [see Fig. \ref{device}(a)]
+However, properly defining non-Abelian braiding requests at least four MZMs~\cite{Ivanov_2001}.
+Therefore, in order to perform the braiding of the PMMs, the minimal device required is a four-site Y-shaped junction~\cite{Fisher_braiding_2011, JDSau_braiding_2011, von2017topological, Yjunction_Trif_Simon} jointed by three minimal Kitaev chains [see Fig. \ref{device}(a)]